yuriever/yuriever.github.io/docs/symbolic/Yurie-Cluster/idea.md

 # Designing idea

 ## Motivation

-A finitely presented algebra (or monoid, module, ...) consists of lists of generators `#!wl operator` and relations `#!wl relation`.
+A finitely presented algebra (or monoid, module, ...) consists of lists of generators `#!wl "Generator"` and relations `#!wl "Relation"`.
 From above we can abstract the object as

 * class: algebra